Luismd2025/MonitoringCPU-RAM-NET/README.md

 # Architecture
 Flask App: periodically checks with the use of (Python system and process utilities) the system CPU, RAM and Network traffic

-Prometheus: scrapes /metrics every 1 minute via a ServiceMonitor.
+Prometheus: scrapes /metrics every 10 seconds via a ServiceMonitor.

 Grafana: visualizes metrics and latency.